May The Cloud And The Fire Of The Lord Bless Your Life This Day

-As priests unto our God, in obedience to and fulfillment of God’s word, we are blessed, while “ministering to the Lord” (Acts 13:2), to realize that the presence of our Lord is both a cool cloud of shade on a hot day and a welcome cloud of life-renewing rain on a dry day.
+As priests unto our God, in obedience to, and fulfillment of, God’s word, we are blessed while “ministering to the Lord” (Acts 13:2) to realize that the presence of our Lord is a cool cloud of shade on a hot day and a welcome cloud of life-renewing rain on a dry day.
 We are also blessed to know, in God’s presence, the fire of our Lord; His warmth on a cold night and His constant light in the darkness.

 God blesses us immensely, with Himself, as we draw near to Him, recognizing and honoring that our Lord has drawn near to us with the expressed purpose that we would minister to Him.

-This divine abandonment to God, of ministering to our Lord in His presence, opens us up to a greater revelation and realization of our God.
+The divine abandonment of ministering to our Lord in His presence opens us up to a greater realization of our God.

-He loves that we draw near to Him as priests and He rewards us with Himself when we do draw near.
-This is what God has always desired from all of His people (see Exodus 19: 3-6).
+He loves that we draw near to Him as priests and He blesses us with Himself when we do draw near.
+This is what God has always wanted from all of His people (see Exodus 19: 3-6).

 Ministering to the Lord is divine harmony in motion.
 May the cloud and the fire of God bless your life as you enter His tabernacle today!
 Hallelujah!